Christina Karpodini

 Blocks' Sounds

-This piece has been presented in Goldsmiths University Pop-up Show 2019, Hack and Scratch 2020, and Peckam Digital 2021
+This piece has been presented in Goldsmiths University Pop-up Show 2019, Hack and Scratch 2020, and Peckham Digital 2021.

 Arcade Percussion

-Augmenting accoustic Instruments with sensors, This 3D printed rice box have been augmented with movement sensors that create retro synth sounds.
+Augmenting acoustic instruments with sensors, this 3D-printed rice box has been augmented with movement sensors that create retro synth sounds.

 Draw and Listen